Matthew Finn, Psy.D. Chicago Campus

 M.A. in Counseling, Specialization in Forensic Counseling Program

 Helping the next generation of students develop into professional, competent, and compassionate mental health professionals is a great responsibility.
 My teaching philosophy is to challenge students to grow intellectually, emotionally, and behaviorally into complete clinicians.
-Becoming a mental health professional requires a unique set of personal qualities that students strive to develop at the Adler School of Professional Psychology.
+Becoming a mental health professional requires a unique set of personal qualities that students strive to develop at Adler University.

-- Psy.D., Clinical Psychology, Adler School of Professional Psychology
+- Psy.D., Clinical Psychology, Adler University (formerly Adler School of Professional Psychology)

-- M.A., Counseling Psychology, Adler School of Professional Psychology
+- M.A., Counseling Psychology, Adler University (formerly Adler School of Professional Psychology)

 - Psi Chi National Honor Society of Psychology